 College Day Information

 Juniors and seniors are allowed to take two (2) college days per school year.
 Juniors and seniors are allowed to take one college day per semester.
 Approval must be granted prior to the absence by FFHS Administration.
 College day forms are available in the main office.
+Forms also are available under "Forms & Documents" on this page.

 Students must obtain an official document from the registrar/admissions office that documents the date(s) of the visit to the college.
 Failure to present this documentation to the attendance office may result in your absence being coded as unlawful or unexcused.
 If the above procedures are followed, college day absences will not count as an absence from school.